 In the opinion of the directors the Company is not publicly accountable.
-The financial statements are Tier 2 general purpose financial statements which have been prepared in accordance with Australian Accounting Standards - Reduced Disclosure Requirements adopted by the Australian Accounting Standards Board (AASB) and the Australian Charities and Not-for-profits Commission Act 2012.
-These financial statements comply with Australian Accounting Standards - Accounting Standards - Reduced Disclosure Requirements.
+The financial statements are Tier 2 general purpose financial statements which have been prepared in accordance with Australian Accounting Standards - Simplified Disclosures adopted by the Australian Accounting Standards Board (AASB) and the Australian Charities and Not-for-profits Commission Act 2012.

-The financial statements were approved by the Board of Directors on 14th December 2021.
+The financial statements were approved by the Board of Directors on 14th December 2022.